No. 1 Gonzaga rallies in 2nd half to beat Portland 85-72 - WHIZ News

 PORTLAND, Ore.
-(AP) — Killian Tillie had 22 points and Corey Kispert added 18, and top-ranked Gonzaga rallied in the second half to beat Portland 85-72 on Thursday night for the Bulldogs’ 12th straight victory over the Pilots.
+(AP) — Killian Tillie had 22 points, Corey Kispert added 18 and top-ranked Gonzaga rallied in the second half to beat Portland 85-72 on Thursday night for its 12th straight victory over the Pilots.

-It was the fifth straight loss for Portland (8-8, 0-1 WCC).
+It was the fifth consecutive loss for Portland (8-8, 0-1).
 JoJo Walker led the Pilots with 15 points.

-The Pilots surprisingly took a 42-35 lead into halftime, stunning the sizable contingent of Zag fans at the Chiles Center.
+The Pilots surprisingly took a 42-35 lead into halftime, stunning the sizable contingent of Zags fans at the Chiles Center.

 A 16-0 run early in the second half gave the lead back to Gonzaga.